komparo/manuscript-workflow/README.md

-# Manuscript for the Komparo prototype
+# A workflow for continuous and collaborative benchmarking, applied on emerging single-cell analysis methods

 <!-- usage note: edit the H1 title above to personalize the manuscript -->